WhatsApp: Since 2020

 In March 2020, WhatsApp partnered with the World Health Organization and UNICEF to provide messaging hotlines for people to get information on the COVID-19 pandemic.
 In the same month, WhatsApp began testing a feature to help users find out more information and context about information they receive to help combat misinformation.

 In January 2021, WhatsApp announced a controversial new privacy policy allowing WhatsApp to share data with its parent company, Facebook.
 This led many users to delete WhatsApp and instead use services such as Signal and Telegram.
 However, the WhatsApp privacy policy does not apply in the EU, since it violates the principles of GDPR.
 Facing criticism, WhatsApp postponed the update to May 15, 2021, and had no plans to limit functionality of users, nor nag users who did not approve the new terms.

 The 2021 Facebook outage affected other platforms owned by Facebook, such as Instagram and WhatsApp.

 In May 2022, WhatsApp launched its Cloud API services (now known as WhatsApp Business Platform) for larger businesses requiring features beyond the WhatsApp Business App.
 The Cloud API enables businesses to integrate WhatsApp with other software, have a central WhatsApp account for multiple users and implement advanced automation.

 In August 2022, WhatsApp launched an integration with JioMart, available only to users in India.
 Local users can text special numbers in the app to launch an in-app shopping process, where they can order groceries.

 In March 2024, Meta announced that WhatsApp would let third-party messaging services enable interoperability with WhatsApp, a requirement of the EU's Digital Markets Act (DMA).
 This allows users to send messages between other messaging apps and WhatsApp while maintaining end-to-end encryption.

+In January 2026, WhatsApp placed third in YouGov's Best Brands Rankings 2026 report.

+In March 2026, Meta allowed AI rivals on WhatsApp for a year, in a bid to prevent a possible temporary order from EU antitrust regulators after complains from competitors who were blocked from WhatsApp.

+In April 2026, WhatsApp began testing WhatsApp Plus, an optional subscription to the service that unlocks cosmetic and organizational features, such as unique chat themes, custom lists and more pinned chats.
+The subscription launched on May 27, 2026.

+On June 22, 2026, WhatsApp appointed Kunal Shah as its new head.

+In June 2026, WhatsApp began rolling out username reservations ahead of the public launch of usernames, allowing users to reserve their username before the feature became widely available.